akshayrajput81266/AMAZON-CLONE/README.md

-# AMAZON-CLONE
+# AMAZON - CLONE
-I developed this  AMAZON CLONE by using HTML, CSS and JAVASCRIPT
+I developed this AMAZON-CLONE using HTML,CSS and JAVASCRIPT